Edgar Neale: Residences

 Neale purchased 241 Bridge Street, Nelson in the late 1920s from the Tilyard family.
 The two-storey wooden home had been built in the early 1900s.
 The Neales named the home Green Gables and lived there until about the time his first wife, Florence, died in 1954.
 In 1957 the house was sold to Presbyterian Support Services and became a rest home.
 Neale moved to a new home in Moana Avenue on the Port Hills overlooking Tahuna Beach where he resided until his death.

 Sport

 In 1902, he was reported as participating in the Nelson Athletic and Cycling Club Labour Weekend Central School 100-yard and 220-yard running races.
 Although not placed he appears to have had an interest in sports from an early age.

-He was a sportsman of reasonable skill playing representative cricket (1904–1945) for Nelson and Marlborough, hockey (1915–1926) for Marlborough, Nelson, and the South Island (1923), soccer (1905) for Nelson, and golf (1937) for Nelson.
+He was an avid sportsman, playing representative cricket (1904–1945) for Nelson and Marlborough, hockey (1915–1926) for Marlborough, Nelson, and the South Island (1923), soccer (1905) for Nelson, and golf (1937) for Nelson.
 He loved horse racing and was Secretary of the Nelson Trotting Club from 1923 and the Nelson Jockey Club (1923–1949).